intelav/AICompute/README.md

 # AICompute
-This Repository contains artifacts for innovative ways of AI computation on Cloud as well on Edge Devices.
+This Repository contains training modules for innovative ways of AI computation on Cloud as well on Edge Devices.